adishesha09/che-cosmetics/README.md

 Welcome to the source code for [checosmetics.co.za](https://checosmetics.co.za) – the official website for Che Cosmetics, a natural and conscious beauty brand committed to empowering your skin and your confidence.

-## About Che Cosmetics
+## About CHE Cosmetics

-Che Cosmetics offers skincare and beauty products infused with love, quality ingredients, and a commitment to conscious beauty.
+CHE Cosmetics offers skincare and beauty products infused with love, quality ingredients, and a commitment to conscious beauty.
 Our online store provides seamless access to product information, ordering, and customer support.

 ## Website Features